karmacelina/dsp/03-command_line.md

 > >
 * pushd
 * popd
- * both pushd and popd are useful to move between directories and keep them in "stack" -- used to move between directories currently in use.
+ * both pushd and popd are useful to move between directories and keep them in "stack" -- use pushd commands to move between directories currently in use; use popd to remove directory from this "stack"
-* mkdir -p path/to/follow <-- very useful to create "compound" path rather than making folders one-by-one
+* mkdir -p path/to/follow: very useful to create "compound" path rather than making folders one-by-one
-* cp -r <-- command used to copy directories with files in them
+* cp -r: command used to copy directories with files in them
-* less filename.extension <-- use to see the contents of filename.extension on the terminal. use up/down arrows to move page up or down, or use spacebar and w for the same functions.
+* less filename.extension: use to see the contents of filename.extension on the terminal. use up/down arrows to move page up or down, or use spacebar and w for the same functions.
-* rm -rf non_empty_folder <-- recursive remove command used to delete the folder "non_empty_folder" and ALL of its contents. *** make sure you want to delete the folder before doing this! ***
+* rm -rf non_empty_folder: recursive remove command used to delete the folder "non_empty_folder" and ALL of its contents. *** make sure you want to delete the folder before doing this! ***
+* cat filename1 filename2 > new_file: concatenate contents of filename1 and filename2 and create a new file called new_file.
+* pwd: Print Working Directory
+* chmod: [wiki link](https://en.wikipedia.org/wiki/Chmod) use to change access permissions to a file.
+USEFUL!
 ---

 ###Q2.
 List Files in Unix